sumit7366/Nep-SmartSchduler/README.md

 ## 1. Executive Summary

+The NEP SmartScheduler was developed as part of a 72-hour hackathon challenge using the Sandbox Pro Code Editor — a company-based online coding platform (project link: https://code-sandbox.myanatomy.in/capstone-project/69101489fa9041ae8b3fc304).

-The NEP SmartScheduler is designed as a powerful scheduling solution built on a highly decoupled MERN (MongoDB, Express, React, Node.js) architecture.
-Its core innovation is integrating a scheduling algorithm and an AI Assistant to manage complex constraints mandated by India's National Education Policy (NEP) 2020.
+This project was built on a highly decoupled MERN (MongoDB, Express, React, Node.js) architecture.
+The key innovation lies in integrating a smart scheduling algorithm with an AI Assistant, designed to handle the complex scheduling constraints outlined in India’s National Education Policy (NEP) 2020.

-The current stage is characterized by a fully scaffolded system with operational Demo Mode APIs (index.js) and a complete Frontend Shell (App.js).
-This setup is crucial for continuous development and testing, ensuring that frontend components can be built and stabilized against predefined mock data before the full MongoDB and Solver integration.
+Within the 72-hour timeframe, the team successfully scaffolded the complete system — featuring operational Demo Mode APIs (index.js) and a fully functional Frontend Shell (App.js).
+This structure enables continuous frontend development and testing using predefined mock data, laying the groundwork for seamless future integration with MongoDB and the constraint-solving engine.

 | Architecture Layer | Core File/Component | Primary Function | Integration Status |
 |-------------------|---------------------|------------------|-------------------|